Chengetanaim/Chengetanaim/README.md

 ### Hi there 👋

-- 🔭 I'm a Data Scientist / Web Developer
+- 🔭 I'm a Data Scientist & a Web Developer
 - 🌱 I implement machine learning algorithms and perform data anaylysis in Python, R, PowerBI and Excel
 - 👯 I’m also a backend web developer who mostly works in Python's back-end server side frameworks, Django and FastAPI
 - 🤔 Currently learning frontend development